Liberals call for federal election laws, packing the Supreme Court after voting rights loss

 “In Georgia, it’s easy for eligible voters to vote.
 I call on the U.S. Department of Justice to heed this decision and dismiss their wrong, politically motivated lawsuit against Georgia,” he said.

-The Justice Department, though, said it is not backing down from the voting rights battle.
+The Justice Department said it is not backing down from the voting rights battle.

-“The Attorney General has made clear, ‘the Department of Justice will never stop working to protect the democracy to which all Americans are entitled,’” the department said in a statement after the high court’s ruling on Thursday.
+“The Attorney General has made clear, ‘the Department of Justice will never stop working to protect the democracy to which all Americans are entitled,’” the department said in a statement after the high court’s ruling.
 “The department remains strongly committed to challenging discriminatory election laws.”

 Sign up for Daily Newsletters